Vadim Afonin

-Vadim Afonin (Вадим Афонин, born 29 September 1987) is an Uzbek-Russian footballer who plays as a defensive midfielder.
+Vadim Afonin (Вадим Афонин, born 29 September 1987) is an Uzbek-Russian former footballer who played as a defensive midfielder.

 Career

 Club

 In February 2014 Afonin signed for Gazovik Orenburg.

 On 21 June 2017, FC Anzhi Makhachkala announced the signing of Afonin on a one-year contract with an option of a second year.

 He returned to FC Orenburg on 11 January 2018.
 On 19 February 2020 he was removed by Orenburg from their squad registered with the league.

 On 2 March 2020, he returned to Uzbekistan and signed with Lokomotiv Tashkent.